thisisgurpal/pacman/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161074212-b79da501-4ebe-4fa6-b8bb-f181082c9560.JPG" width="500">
 <h3>Losing a life</h3>
 When the pacman class and the ghosts class are in the same grid cell, we know there has been a collision.
 If this is the case the ghosts and pacman are removed for short interval, the cell in which they collided get a class added to display a sad face, losing audio is played and the lives number at the bottom of the page is updated.
-After this short interval if the number of lives are greater than zero, the ghosts and pacman are returned to there starting positions by using a function I created that resets the characters and the game resumes as usual.
+After this short interval the numbers of lives left is reviewed by an if statement, if the number of lives are greater than zero the ghosts and pacman are returned to their starting positions and the game is resumed as usual.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161074899-7f3e64e6-cd81-497a-bc13-0ba5b7f72992.JPG" width="500">
 <h3>Eating a special point</h3>